OpenNebula/docs/source/administration/users_and_groups/auth_overview.rst

 -  :ref:`Managing ACL Rules <manage_acl>`
 -  :ref:`Quota Management <quota_auth>`

 By default, the authentication and authorization is handled by the OpenNebula Core as described above.
-Optionally, you can delegate it to an external module, see the :ref:`External Auth Setup <external_auth>` guide for more information.
+Optionally, you can delegate it to an external module, see the :ref:`Authentication Guide <external_auth>` for more information.